The viewer is disabled because this dataset repo requires arbitrary Python code execution. Please consider

 Argument Annotated Essays Corpus (AAEC) (Stab and Gurevych, 2017) contains student essays.
 A stance for a controversial theme is expressed by a major claim component as well as claim components, and premise components justify or refute the claims.
 Attack and support labels are defined as relations.
 The span covers a statement, which can stand in isolation as a complete sentence, according to the AAEC annotation guidelines.
 All components are annotated with minimum boundaries of a clause or sentence excluding so-called "shell" language such as On the other hand and Hence.
 (Morio et al., 2022, p.
 642)

-There is no premise that links to another premise or claim in a different paragraph.
+In the original dataset, there is no premise that links to another premise or claim in a different paragraph.
 That means, an argumentation tree structure is complete within each paragraph.
 Therefore, it is possible to train a model on the full documents or just at the paragraph-level which is usually less memory-exhaustive (Eger et al., 2017, p.
 16).

 Supported Tasks and Leaderboards